 The carbon dioxide flux measurement site is located within the Straits Inclosure, Hampshire, UK.

-The eastern half of the site was thinned in 2007, as can be seen in the aerial photograph above, the western half is due to be thinned in 2014.
+The eastern half of the site was thinned in 2007, as can be seen in the aerial photograph above, the western half was thinned in 2015.

 The measurement system

 Quantifying the C balance of the forests requires measurements of the exchange of carbon dioxide between the air passing over the forest and the forest vegetation, using micrometeorological methods.
 Techniques and instruments available since the late 1980s allow us to measure the rapid turbulence in the air (or ‘eddies’), and the fluctuations in the carbon dioxide concentration to see how they ‘co-vary’ (vary together).
 We can then calculate the net exchange upwards (when the forest is termed a ‘source’ of carbon dioxide, for example at night) and downwards (when the forest is a sink, for example on a sunny summer day).

 The instruments are mounted above the trees on a tall tower located within the 90 ha plantation.
 These include a high-speed anemometer (using the speed of sound to measure the turbulence)and an infra-red gas analyser (measuring fluctuations in atmospheric carbon dioxide concentration).
 From very rapid (20 times a second) measurements half-hour average fluxes of carbon dioxide are continuosly computed in all weather conditions.
 An automatic weather station (AWS) mounted at the same height provides data on changes in environmental conditions such as air temperature, light levels and relative humidity etc. In addition digital cameras are also used to automatically record change in canopy leafiness (‘phenocams’).

 The following images looking down on to the top of the canopy were all taken on May 4th in (left to right) 2009, 2010 and 2011 and illustrate the variation in canopy development between these years.